 How much do rates have to drop to make it worthwhile to refinance?
-The rule of thumb used to be that it’s only worth refinancing if you can reduce your interest rate by at least 2%.
-Today, many borrowers find that even lower rate reductions can be enough of a reason to refinance.
+The rule of thumb used to be that it’s only worth refinancing if you can reduce your interest rate by at least 1%.
+Today, many borrowers find that even as low as a .50% lower rate reduction can be enough of a reason to refinance.

 Pay off that mortgage sooner.

 Some homeowners refinance so they will finish paying off their loan sooner.
 If you have a mortgage with a high interest rate, refinancing can help you pay off your loan in half the time without changing your monthly payment much.